Curdy History, Family Crest & Coats of Arms

 The surname Curdy was first found in on the isle of Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Curdy family
+Early History of the Curdy family

 This web page shows only a small excerpt of our Curdy research.
 Another 103 words (7 lines of text) are included under the topic Early Curdy History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Many spelling variations of Curdy have been recorded over the years, including MacCurdy, MacKirdy, MacKirdie, MacCurdie, MacQuartie, MacBararthy, MacBerarthy, MacWerarthy, MacMurtrie, MacMutrie and many more.

 Early Notables of the Curdy family (pre 1700)